Publish data to a Variable

-This Topic allows to Publish one or more Dots to a Variable in a Device
+This topic lets you publish one or more dots to a variable in a device.

-To send data to one variable, please Publish to the following Topic with the following parameters:
+To send data to one variable, publish to the following topic with these parameters:

 Topic